camunda/camunda-docs/docs/apis-tools/migration-manuals/migrate-to-zeebe-user-tasks.md

 3. Check if the task has an embedded form.
    - If a form is embedded, [transform it into a linked form](/components/modeler/bpmn/user-tasks/user-tasks.md#camunda-form-linked) before you change the task type implementation.
 Press `Ctrl+Z` or `⌘+Z` to undo if you accidentally removed your embedded form.
 4. Open the **Implementation** section in the properties panel.
-5. Click the **Type** dropdown and select **Zeebe user task**.
+5. Click the **Type** dropdown and select **Camunda user task**.
 The linked form or external form reference will be preserved.

 <img src={ZeebeTaskSelectionImg} className={styles.noShadow} style={{width: 341}} alt="Task Type Selection" />

 Repeat these steps for all user tasks in the process.
 Then, deploy the process to your development cluster and test it by running the process and ensuring your custom task applications work.

-## Use the new Camunda 8 API
+## Use Camunda 8 API

 :::note
-The Tasklist REST API is not deprecated, and you still need it for queries on both task types.
+The Tasklist REST API is deprecated and will be deleted with the 8.9 release.
 :::

-Operations on Zeebe user tasks which modify the task state have to be performed using the new [Camunda 8 REST API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md).
-However, queries and adjacent operations still require the [Tasklist REST API](/apis-tools/tasklist-api-rest/tasklist-api-rest-overview.md).
 The following table provides a breakdown of which operations are supported in which API, and for which user tasks.

 <table style={{ textAlign: "center" }}>
     <tr>